Students raising their hands in a classroom with colourful Decrasound polyester acoustic panels on the walls, improving sound clarity and focus.

 When Classrooms Become a Workplace Health Risk: Noise, Hearing Loss, and Teacher Safety

 Classroom noise is usually discussed as a learning issue.
-But for teachers, it can also be a workplace exposure issue.
-A busy room can run at high noise levels for hours each day, and over time, that sustained exposure can contribute to fatigue, headaches, stress, and, in some cases, hearing decline.
+However, for teachers, it can also become a workplace exposure issue.
+A busy room often runs at high noise levels for hours each day.
+As a result, sustained exposure can contribute to fatigue, headaches, stress, and in some cases, hearing decline.

-Unlike in industrial settings, where noise is often measured and managed, many classrooms lack routine monitoring, even when teachers report daily strain.
-Add hard surfaces, open-plan layouts, glass walls, and high ceilings, and the room can amplify sound to the point where teachers feel they are “talking over the building” all day.
+In industrial settings, noise is measured and managed.
+In contrast, many classrooms lack routine monitoring, even when teachers report daily strain.
+When you combine hard surfaces, open layouts, glass walls and high ceilings, the room amplifies sound.
+Consequently, teachers often feel they are “talking over the building” throughout the day.

 Reducing Classroom Noise to Support WHS, Teacher Health, and Better Learning